 NTD 1,500 ~ 2,200/room

-Breakfast included, On the first floor, Shared bathroom outside the room, 2 single mattresses, Up to 4 extra person (more)
+Breakfast included, On the 1st floor, Shared bathroom outside the room, 2 single mattresses, Up to 4 extra person (with extra bed) (more)

 Roll-Up Bed Suite

 Guests: 4 people

 Breakfast included, On the 1st floor, In-room bathroom, 4 single mattresses, Up to 2 extra person (with extra bed) (more)

 Breakfast included, 1-story building, Mountain view and Farmland view, 2 2-person room with shared bathroom, 1 4-person room with ensuite bath, 1 double bed, 6 single mattresses, 2 bathroom(s), In the event of booking entire lodging, only one group of guests will be accommodated at one time (more)

 After booking is confirmed, please contact the host for transportation details.

 No. 79, Shangnanpian, Guanxi Township, Hsinchu County, Taiwan